Skip to content

 The AD schema expanded in the new Microsoft LAPS, birthing a fresh tab on the AD object, aptly named LAPS.
 Here, LAPS now securely keeps its admin name and, just for funsies, encrypts the password, taking on a secret-agent vibe.
 This relocation left Deploy & Inventory tools searching in vain at the old address within the attribute editor.
 The absence of a forwarding address perplexed them, severing the connection with LAPS.
 It was an unfortunate chain of events driven by LAPS's added security layer.
 While fixable, once Deploy & Inventory tools locate the new address, they'll know where to find LAPS and its keys.

 Here are the basics for the new version of LAPS.
 You need to be running either Windows 10 or 11 H2s on your machine.
-For the server folks, Windows Server 2019 or 2022 is where it's at.
+For the server folks, Windows Server 2019, 2022, or 2025 are where it's at.
 Don't forget to run the April 2023 update on your domain controller.
 You won’t get anywhere unless you do this step.
 No. Seriously.
 Run this update.

 Next, it's time to run a few PowerShell commands on your domain controller (DC).
 This is a little different than legacy LAPS.
 Remember — we are adding an additional tab to AD, so we need to run additional steps.